 Learn more about tamoxifen on the National Institutes of Health's Medline Plus website.

-Tamoxifen is typically prescribed for up to five years for breast cancer treatment.
+Tamoxifen for breast cancer treatment may be prescribed for five to 10 years.
 The length of treatment coupled with side effects can make adherence to tamoxifen difficult.
 Although the menopausal symptoms related to tamoxifen can be hard to deal with, there are treatments that may ease these side effects.
 If you have side effects, talk to your health care provider about ways to treat them.

 To get the most benefit out of your treatment, you need to take the full course of hormone therapy.
 Women who complete the full course have higher rates of survival .